 This piece originally appeared at The Libertarian Republic by Caleb Shumate

 Margaret Sanger, the founder of Planned Parenthood, an organization that is a significant contributor to America’s genocide of the unborn, died on September 6, 1966.
-In light of the overturn of Roe v.
-Wade, it's a good time to revisit her ideals as her legacy now lies in tatters at the feet of the Supreme Court.

 1. “Birth control itself, often denounced as a violation of natural law, is nothing more or less than the facilitation of the process of weeding out the unfit, of preventing the birth of defectives or of those who will become defectives… If we are to make racial progress, this development of womanhood must precede motherhood in every individual woman.” — “Woman and the New Race,” 1920

 Here we see clearly stated that Sanger’s goal was the extermination of certain ethnicities and people groups she deemed to be “unfit.”
 She saw birth control as a means to accomplish her eugenicist goals.